pavkids84-dev/cloud-infrastructure-labs/README.md

 # Cloud Infrastructure Labs

-Hands-on infrastructure labs documenting my progress in Linux system administration, Bash automation, troubleshooting, system security, networking, and cloud infrastructure fundamentals.
+Hands-on infrastructure labs documenting my progress in Linux system administration, Bash automation, storage, recovery, observability, security, networking, and infrastructure troubleshooting.

-This repository focuses on understanding infrastructure through direct practice rather than command memorization.
+This repository focuses on understanding how infrastructure components work together through direct practice, verification, controlled failure, and recovery rather than simple command memorization.

 The main workflow used throughout the repository is: